microsoft/vscode-docs/docs/java/java-serverless.md

 ![Azure Device Login](images/java-serverless/device-login2.png)

-After signing in, you can just click **Deploy to Function App** button, select the folder of the project you would like to deploy from, and easily follow the prompt hint to configure your function project.
+After signing in, you can click **Deploy to Function App** button, select the folder of the project you would like to deploy from, and follow the prompt hint to configure your function project.

 ![Deploy Functions](images/java-serverless/deploy-functions.gif)